Responses to a Jehovah's Witness 2

 in three separate persons, yet exists as one single entity?
 No, it doesn't seem rational to us human

-beings . . . but then the creation of an entire universe from nothing doesn't seem rational to
+beings . . . but then the creation of the entire universe from nothing, absolutely nothing, doesn't

 - Jehovah's Witness question: You mentioned the scripture (invocation) where you say it says,